 3. Ditch the fabric softener.

 I’ve never used a liquid fabric softener.
 My mother didn’t, so I just never thought it was important.
 However, I know it’s a normal part of many laundry routines.

 White vinegar is the perfect alternative to fabric softener.
 And not only does it soften, but it can also take the sour smell out of wet clothes that have sat in a washing machine for too long.

 4. Forget the dryer sheets and use wool dryer balls instead!

 Up until I started using cloth diapers, I always used dryer sheets.
-I would get the cheapest ones and cut them in half to make them last longer.
+I got the cheapest ones and cut them in half so they would last longer.

 But when I started using cloth diapers, I found out the dryer sheets would leave residue on them.
 Plus, that residue was leaving toxins on our clothes, too!

-I purchased my original ones from Re-Diaper.com, and I also have some from Mighty Nest.
-Mine have lasted for years.
+I have a couple of sets of wool dryer balls from different companies, and all mine have lasted for years.
 Many Etsy shop owners also sell them, or, if you’re crafty, you can even try making your own.

 (Can’t bear to part with your dryer sheets?
 Give these homemade dryer sheets a try!)

 5. Stop taking your clothes to the dry cleaner.